What is APX?

 How long does it take for my application to be approved?

-Generally, two business days, provided our payment processing partner does not require further information to complete the underwriting process.
+Generally, one business day, provided our payment processing partner does not require further information to complete the underwriting process.

-If further information is required, such as a home address, or a void check, you will be notified, and we will provide via email a secure link which allows you to securely upload the required document(s).
+If further information is required, such as a home address, or a void check, you will be notified, and we will provide a method which allows you to securely upload the required document(s).

 Does APX have any capability that allows our clients to pay directly?